 The folate in this multivitamin comes directly from an organic fruit blend, which we think is a plus.
 I do wish this vitamin included choline and magnesium.

 We asked for justification on the ingredients that differ significantly from the recommended daily values.
 Some, like B12 and Biotin, are much higher (as much as 500%), and others, like zinc and vitamin A, are much lower (as little as 9% of what’s recommended.)
 We were promised a follow up from the product development team, but it never came.

 As for that third party testing–the rep we spoke with stated that Truvani vitamins all undergo third-party testing for heavy metals and other contaminants but that they couldn’t share the data.
 When I asked about lab testing to verify the ingredient label matches the pills, they said they perform testing with every batch to ensure quality (in house) but wouldn’t share any data from that.
 For this reason, we don’t recommend this vitamin despite its merits.

 Cost for a one-month supply: $40.

 Should Kids Take a Multivitamin?

-Considering how many kids take multivitamins, I was surprised to uncover almost no research on the benefits and risks of this daily habit.
+Considering how many kids take multivitamins, I was surprised to uncover very little research on the benefits and risks of this daily habit.

-Each brand of multivitamins contains a different cocktail of vitamins, and the quantities of each vitamin varies by brand as well.
+Part of the problem is that each brand of multivitamins contains a different cocktail of vitamins, and the quantities of each vitamin varies as well.
 When studies are done on “multivitamins,” they don’t seem to take these differences into consideration.
 Therefore, we really don’t know which combinations of vitamins and minerals carry which benefits or even which potential risks.